promregator/promregator/docs/config.md

 Caches can also be invalidated out of line by sending an HTTP REST request to Promregator.
 Further details can be found at the [Cache Invalidation page](./invalidate-cache.md).

+### Option "cf.request.timeout.org" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving data about organizations.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

+### Option "cf.request.timeout.space" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving data about spaces.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

+### Option "cf.request.timeout.app" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving data about a single application.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

+### Option "cf.request.timeout.appInSpace" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving a list of applications within a space.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

+### Option "cf.request.timeout.routeMapping" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving data about the association between applications and its associated routes.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

+### Option "cf.request.timeout.route" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving data about a single route.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

+### Option "cf.request.timeout.sharedDomain" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving data about a single shared domain.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

+### Option "cf.request.timeout.process" (optional)
+During discovery Promregator needs to retrieve metadata from the Cloud Foundry platform.
+To prevent congestion on requests, which may be caused by ongoing requests of scraping by Prometheus, requests sent to the Cloud Foundry platform have to respond within a certain timeframe (the "request timeout").

+This option defines the request timeout value for sending requests retrieving data about processes run by applications.
+Its unit always is specified in milliseconds.

+By default, this value is set to 2500 milliseconds.

 ## Group "promregator"
 This group configures the behavior of Promregator itself.
 It is mainly meant on how requests shall be handled, as soon as the Prometheus server starts to pull metrics.